-We had been using the same cheapy helmets we bought for taking motorbike taxis around town (stage two of our process when learning to ride our motorbikes).
-They were cheap and flimsy, they didn’t fit properly, and definitely were not protective enough.
-David even managed to crack his by accidentally jamming it in his under-seat storage, a sure sign of quality.
-You can only worry if (god forbid) that had been his head.
-So, immediately after we got back to the city we went shopping for good quality motorbike helmets.
+I had been using a cheapy helmets I bought for taking motorbike taxis around town (stage two of my process for learning to ride a motorbike).
+It was cheap and flimsy, didn’t fit properly, and definitely was not protective enough.
+So, immediately after I got back to the city I went shopping for good quality motorbike helmets.

 Note: It is illegal to drive a motorbike without wearing a helmet in Vietnam

-We opted for a pair of Andes helmets.
+I opted for an Andes helmet.
 Andes are a Vietnamese brand, but are approved and made to the European safety standards.
 They’re widely used among the expat community here in Vietnam, and are deemed the safest affordable option.
 You can feel the quality difference in the weight.
 The padding inside is well made and prevents the helmet from slipping back on your head.

-There are a few different models but we went for ones which offer more protection, by covering our ears and neck.
-On our first trip we could hardly converse, let alone fully focus on the road for the wind-rush in our ears.
+There are a few different models but I went for one which offered more protection by covering my ears and neck.
+On my first trip we could hardly converse, let alone fully focus on the road for the wind-rush in my ears.
 Eliminating this rush allows much improved concentration and awareness of the other traffic.
-Which need we remind you, can be a bit wild!
+Which need I remind you, can be a bit wild!

 Get a pollution mask with filters

-On our first trip we took our cheap cotton masks that we use for scooting about town thinking they would do the job.
-But the pollution when you get out onto some of the main highways and country roads is a different ball game to the city center.
+On my first trip I took a cheap cotton masks that I used for scooting about town thinking it would do the job.
+But the pollution when you get out onto some of the main highways and country roads is a completely different ball game to the city center.
 Travelling anywhere along a highway has awful pollution.
 The majority of the traffic on big roads are cargo trucks, buses and vans, which are by far the worst polluters.
 But it isn’t only pollution a mask will protect your from, there is also a lot of dust and debris on the country roads which gets kicked up into your face by the wheels.

 Get a mask with a proper pollution filter.
-You can thank us later.
+You can thank me later.

 Use goggles for driving at night-time

 Following on from the need for a pollution mask, you may have realized that pollution and dust are a big issue when taking a motorbike road trip in Vietnam.
 During the day, sunglasses are great for protecting your eyes from the sun and also preventing any roadside debris, dust, wind or pollution from getting into them.
 But, when driving at night, it is super dangerous to wear tinted sunglasses.
-We drove home from our first motorbike road trip in the dark, and as we didn’t have goggles to wear we ended up with a lot of dust and pollution in our eyes.
-It was so bad there was a build up of black gunk in our tear drops.
-Really nasty stuff, so we highly recommend goggles.
+I drove home from our first motorbike road trip in the dark, and as I didn’t have goggles to wear I ended up with a lot of dust and pollution in my eyes.
+It was so bad there was a build up of black gunk in my tear drops.
+Really nasty stuff, so I highly recommend goggles.

 Wear sun lotion (even if the weather is overcast)

-Despite living in a perpetually hot and sunny climate, we never actually wear sun-cream for daily life.
-On our first motorbike road trip we embarked from a overcast Saigon, fully expecting the weather to remain like that.
-However, once we got out of the city the clouds passed and clear blue skies emerged.
+Despite living in a perpetually hot and sunny climate, I never actually wear sun-cream for daily life (I know, my skin is going to hate me in 10 years time).
+On my first motorbike road trip I embarked from a overcast Saigon, fully expecting the weather to remain like that.
+However, once I got out of the city the clouds passed and clear blue skies emerged.

 The resulting sunburn was awful, peeling and blistering included.
 Lotion up folks!
 Better yet, bring a sleeved shirt and cover at least your shoulders.
-Thankfully we remembered sun-cream on the next road trip we took and applied it regularly.
-The tan lines resulting from motorbike driving are really quite hilarious so be prepared!
+Thankfully I remembered sun-cream on the next road trip I took and applied it regularly.
+The tan lines resulting from motorbike driving are really quite hilarious though so be prepared!

 Get a cushion to sit on

 Or just anything soft to sit on, because ladies and gents, you really don’t know pain until you’ve sat on a motorbike for 6 hours in one day.
 Bruising your butt cheeks suddenly becomes a real possibility.
-We managed most of the way to Vung Tau without any complaints but on the return our little booties were struggling big time.
-We were able to fashion a make-shift cushion out of towel which helped get us home still able to walk and sit down.
+I managed most of the way to Vung Tau without any complaints but on the return my little bootie was struggling big time.
+I was able to fashion a make-shift cushion out of towel which helped get me home still able to walk and sit down.

-On the second motorbike road trip we used a scarf to cushion our little booties (see that pile under the backpack) and it made such a big difference!
-We seriously recommend getting a cushion – We certainly will be before doing our big motorbike trip this year!
+On the second motorbike road trip I used a scarf to cushion my little bootie and it made such a big difference!
+I seriously recommend getting a cushion – I certainly will be before doing my big motorbike trip this year!

 Avoid driving in the dark

-On our both our motorbike road trips we had people flying out of nowhere onto the main road, coming up the wrong side of road without lights on, cycling in the middle of the motorway…without lights…wearing all black.
+On both motorbike road trips there were people flying out of nowhere onto the main road, coming up the wrong side of road without lights on, cycling in the middle of the motorway…without lights…wearing all black.
 It was mental.
-Save yourself the stress and danger and stick to driving during daylight when you have max visibility.
+Save yourself the stress and danger and stick to driving during daylight when you have full visibility.

 Pack hand-sanitizer and wipes

-There you have it, all the mistakes we made on our first motorbike road trip and how to prevent them.
-Our more recent motorbike trips have been much more successful thanks to making these amendments to our kit!
+There you have it, all the mistakes I made on my first motorbike road trip and how to prevent them.
+My more recent motorbike trips have been much more successful thanks to making these amendments to my kit!